FAQs – Frequently Asked Questions

 - For the Level 5 & 7 Diploma candidates need to complete 6 or 7 Units respectively.

 Although we’ve had several students complete the Level 7 Diploma within 3 weeks of finishing the course this is rather unusual.
 It typically takes 3-4 months for people to complete the Diploma assignments.
+Many of our candidates aim to complete one Unit per month.

 Q: What is value management / value engineering?